SEARCHES FAMILY TREES MAILING LISTS MESSAGE BOARDS

 As things developed, and as often found in the trucking industry it was rumoured that the partners at M & D were not always in agreement with the way things should be or could be run.
 It was decided that Speedway should approach them with a proposition , and if at all possible an agreement could be found then Speedway might be able to finally get itself running into to the Nova Scotia area without having to transfer its freight to an outside line.
 This would also allow the company to stop using Eastern Transport running the risks of having their customer base hit-on by the CNR, it would also allow Speedway to keep all the revenues earned from the freight charges (both collect and prepaid).
 Speedway would benefit from an increased trailer base ( M & D 's fleet was in good shape) and they would be able to improve the quantity of west bound movements.

 At the year end 1963, Speedway 's Montreal terminal on Park Ave had out lived its usefulness, the volume of freight had increased , the number of trucks, both city pick ups and trailers had increased, the number of employees (along with their cars) had increased, the use of shipping pallets and the size and weight of the individual shipments had changed.
 The little terminal, with its 4 doors and no yard just frustrated operations .
 If Speedway was to continue to develop, new premises were required.
-The management began their search for a new location in the Montreal area, Murray’ family who resided on the south shore of Montreal, would very much have liked the new Speedway terminal located close by , but the majority of Speedway's customers had been relocating towards the western section of the Montreal island.
+The management began their search for a new location in the Montreal area, Murray's family who resided on the south shore of Montreal, would very much have liked the new Speedway terminal located close by , but the majority of Speedway's customers had been relocating towards the western section of the Montreal island.
 Speedway's customer base was now in St Laurent, Dorval, and Pointe Claire ( the West Island) .

-Much to the dismay of the Macfie family , ( this was to play a large part in the dissolution of the family at a later date, and eventually come to cause the end of Speedway ) the location chosen for the new Montreal home of Speedway Express Ltd, was 1140 St Amour St, St Laurent Quebec, a site that was in a recently opened subdivision on the back side of the Montreal International airport ( the Pierre Elliot Trudeau International Airport).
+Much to the dismay of the Macfie family , ( this was to play a large part in the dissolution of the family at a later date, and eventually came to cause the end of the area of Speedway ) the location chosen for the new Montreal home of Speedway Express Ltd, was 1140 St Amour St, St Laurent Quebec, a site that was in a recently opened subdivision on the back side of the Montreal International airport ( the Pierre Elliot Trudeau International Airport).
 Speedway Express Ltd took up occupation of this new location Saturday October 3rd 1964 , it was located directly across from Overnite Express Ltd, an carrier that interlined with Speedway already ( a carrier that was later to be incorporated into the transport group of Les Entreprises Bussieres Ltée by then owners of Speedway) .

 1140 St Amour